Mpala Research Centre

 As the Mpala Research Centre Approaches its Third Decade, A Multidisciplinary Focus Emerges

-Mpala Research Centre (MRC) is one of the world’s leading field-based research centers located on a breathtaking 48,000-acre campus in Laikipia County, Kenya.
-As a Kenyan-U.S. collaboration, with backing from some of the world’s most important research organizations, Mpala is distinctively situated to lead research on topics of global importance including conservation, climate change, biodiversity, genomics, ecology, agriculture, human-wildlife interactions, and public health.
+Mpala Research Centre is one of the world’s premier field-based research centers located on 48,000-acres in Laikipia County, Kenya.
+As a Kenyan-U.S. collaboration, with backing from several prestigious research organizations, Mpala is distinctively situated to lead research initiatives on pressing topics including conservation, climate change, biodiversity, genomics, ecology, agriculture, human-wildlife interactions and public health.
+Mpala hosts scholars from more than 50 global institutions and has substantial scientific infrastructure, including one of the few field-based genomics laboratories in sub-Saharan Africa.
+This site contains specific information for Princeton faculty and students on the many opportunities available to them at Mpala.

 48,000